 The greatest common factor (GCF) of two numbers is the largest possible number that divides both the numbers exactly.
 The properties of GCF are GCF of two or more numbers divides each of the numbers without a remainder, GCF of two or more numbers is a factor of each of the numbers, GCF of two or more numbers is always less than or equal to each of the numbers, and GCF of two or more prime numbers is 1 always.
 Let us learn more about the GCF formula along with the solved examples.

 What Is the GCF Formula?

 There are 3 methods to calculate the GCF of two numbers first is GCF by listing out the common factors, the second method is GCF by prime factorization, and the third method is GCF by division method.
-Each of the above methods is explained in the given solved examples.
+Let us understand these methods better using solved examples.

 Example 1: What is the GCF of 30 and 42?
 Solve by using the GCF formula.

 Factors of 30 - 1, 2, 3, 5, 6, 10, 15, 30

 Factors of 42 - 1, 2, 3, 6, 7, 14, 21, 42